 - Does this coach have information on their coaching process? (ie. What techniques will they use in their coaching sessions?)

-- Is this coach certified with the ICF (International Coach Federation)?
+- Is this coach certified by the ICF (International Coach Federation)?

 Are All Coaches Certified with the International Coach Federation?

 Technically speaking, you don’t need to be certified to be a life coach.
-But, there is an international coach federation that many coaches are certified with.
+But, there is an international coach federation in that many coaches are certified.
 I am personally certified through the ICF coaching program.

 Are You Ready For What Happens In A Life Coaching Session?